Find inspiration for your next journey! Request a Free Catalog and Join our Newsletter.

 Mossman, Australia

-Located a 20 minute drive west of the beach village of Port Douglas, Silk Oaks Lodge is enveloped within 80 acres of pristine rainforest.
+Located a 20-minute drive west of the beach village of Port Douglas, Silk Oaks Lodge is enveloped within 80 acres of pristine rainforest.
 Unique luxury “treehouse” style accommodations await with views of the Mossman River or into the vast rain forest.
 Each suite features contemporary furnishings and a thoughtful use of local timbers.
 Rooms feature king beds and an interior daybed, ensuite bathrooms feature deep spa bath and an outdoor deck complete with a hammock for lounging.
 The open-air restaurant and bar welcome in the peaceful sights and sounds of the rainforest, creating an extraordinary backdrop for relaxed fine dining.
 There is a full-service spa (additional charges will apply).
 Upgraded accommodations are available, please inquire with your Private Jet Specialist about rates and availability.

 Pullman Sea Temple Resort & Spa